EricLendvai/Harbour_ORM/README.md

 ## Documentation
 - See article [SQL Server Access with Habour ORM - Early Access](https://harbour.wiki/index.asp?page=PublicArticles&mode=show&id=210209161211&sig=5547899699).
 - View Documentation.md file for user oriented documentation
-- Vew DevelopmentNotes.md file if you are interested in the internal of this orm our would like to contribute.
+- Vew DevelopmentNotes.md file if you are interested in the internal of this orm or would like to contribute.